benlau/underline/README.md

 2. Support Qt types but it is still compilable even the Qt library is missing.

+3. Eliminate misleading template error messages by using static_assert.
+Easier to debug template error.

-3. Single Header Library
+4. Single Header Library

-4. All the helper functions are pure, reentrant, and thead-safe
+5. All the helper functions are pure, reentrant, and thead-safe

 Use-cases
 -------